lifter21/hn-scraper/README.md

 4. [request](https://www.npmjs.com/package/request) - used for requesting data from hackernews API

-5. [x-ray](https://www.npmjs.com/package/x-ray) - used for scraping data
+5. [cheerio](https://www.npmjs.com/package/cheerio) - used for scraping data by DOM manipulations